Olly Smith: Podcast

-Smith’s popular drinks podcast A Glass With is in its tenth series with a celebrity guest in each episode.
+Smith's popular drinks podcast A Glass With is in its tenth series with a celebrity guest in each episode.
 Previous guests include Pink, Kylie Minogue, Sting and Trudie Styler and actor Sam Neill.
 The format sees Smith share a glass with his guest while chatting informally around a variety of subjects.
 The podcast is produced by Pod Monkey in the UK and has attracted sponsorship from Majestic Wine, Inter Rhône, Babylonstoren, Regal Rogue Vermouth and The Wine Society.

 Smith has made guest appearances on numerous other podcasts, including Grilled by The Staff Canteen, On Jimmy's Farm, The Moon Under Water, Two Guys One Topic, The English Wine Diaries and The Bubble.

 P&O Cruises

-Smith is a 'Food Hero' for P&O Cruises and has a group of award winning Glass House wine bars across the fleet including its newest flagship cruise ship, Iona.
+Smith is a 'Food Hero' for P&O Cruises and has a group of Glass House wine bars across the fleet including its newest flagship cruise ship, Iona.

 Awards

 In 2011, Smith was named by Off Licence News among the top 75 most influential people in the UK wine trade.